Brackets-Themes/80sBaby/README.md

-80's Baby Theme for Brackets
+80's Baby Theme for Brackets (Rework)
 ============================

 Inspired by Silkie's 80's Baby.
 A Brackets original.